department-of-veterans-affairs/vets-design-system-documentation/src/_components/back-to-top-draft.md

 * In smaller screens where the Back to top component is the arrow icon, there should be at least 4 spacing units (32 pixels) of white space above and 2 spacing units (16 pixels) below the component.

 ### Behavior
-* As the user scrolls down the page, the Back to top component reveals as a sticky button in the lower right edge of the main content area
+* As the user scrolls down the page, the Back to top component reveals as a sticky button in the lower right edge of the main content area.
-* The Back to top component stays fixed in the lower right edge of the main content area when the user reaches the bottom of the page
+* The Back to top component stays fixed in the lower right edge of the main content area when the user reaches the bottom of the page.
-* Clicking the Back to top button takes the user to the top of the page
+* Clicking the Back to top button takes the user to the top of the page.

 ## Accessibility considerations
-* Animations can be distracting to users with vestibular conditions
+* Animations can be distracting to users with vestibular conditions.
-* Some users may have smooth scrolling turned off in their preferences, which will affect the transition going back to the top of the page
+* Some users may have smooth scrolling turned off in their preferences, which will affect the transition going back to the top of the page.
-* After the user has clicked the Back to top button, the code should call focus on an element near the top of the page, such as the H1
+* After the user has clicked the Back to top button, the code should call focus on an element near the top of the page, such as the H1.